 In this deeply moving book, Kuo stewards the hard-won literary awakening of one student, Patrick.

 Michelle Kuo’s Taiwanese parents cannot understand why she wants to join Teach for America after graduating from Harvard University.
 Nevertheless, she arrives in the Mississippi Delta town of Helena, Arkansas in 2004.
 Kuo quickly realizes that her new home, the birthplace of the Civil Rights Movement, is still poor, still segregated and still in need of dramatic change.

-She also breaks the cardinal rule of teaching: never have favorites.
-Patrick is inquisitive and quiet with a poor attendance record.
+Arkansas is where she meets Patrick, inquisitive and quiet, with a poor attendance record.
 With Kuo’s attention, Patrick’s reading and writing flourish and he wins a school-wide award for “Most Improved.”
 When Kuo leaves Helena to pursue a law degree, it is Patrick she will miss the most.

 In the visiting room of the Phillips County Jail, she and Patrick spend seven months poring over classic novels, poems, and historical narrative by Frederick Douglass, C.S.
 Lewis, Marilynne Robinson, James Baldwin, W.S.
 Merwin and more.
 Patrick learns how to be a serious reader and a fluent writer, and in doing so, discovers new worlds both inside and outside of himself.

 In her time reading with Patrick, Kuo is herself transformed as she contends with the questions of what it is we owe each other and how starkly economic and racial inequality determine our life outcomes.
 What social transformation is necessary to change a life?
 And what kind of connection can two people make when there exists such dramatic inequality between them?
 Can you still create spaces where truth and beauty connect you, where you share a similar love of words and stories?
 Can those things sustain us and do they matter if the inequality remains?